jgrodziski/keycloak-clojure/README.md

 The impacting client libs are:
 - [re-frame](https://github.com/Day8/re-frame)
+- [Mount](https://github.com/tolitius/mount) on the client side

 # Principles of User Authentication - Keycloak Core Concepts

 *Realm* is the core concept in Keycloak.
 A *realm* secures and manages security metadata for a set of users, applications and registered oauth clients.
-Once your realm is created, you can create a client i.e. a runtime component talking to keycloak: web frontend code in a browser, mobile frontend code in a React Native app, API server, etc.

-A *client* is a service that is secured by a realm.
-You will often use Client for every Application secured by Keycloak.
+A *client* is a service that is secured by a *realm*.
+Once your *realm* is created, you can create a *client* i.e. a runtime component talking to keycloak: web frontend code in a browser, mobile frontend code in a React Native app, API server, etc. You will often use Client for every Application secured by Keycloak.
 When a user browses an application's web site, the application can redirect the user agent to the Keycloak Server and request a login.
 Once a user is logged in, they can visit any other client (application) managed by the realm and not have to re-enter credentials.
-This also hold true for logging out.
-Roles can also be defined at the client level and assigned to specific users.
-Depending on the client type, you may also be able to view and manage user sessions from the administration console.
+This also hold true for logging out. *Roles* can also be defined at the *client* level and assigned to specific users.
+Depending on the *client* type, you may also be able to view and manage *user* *sessions* from the administration console.

+*Adapters* are keycloak librairies in different technologies used for *client* to communicate with the keycloak servers.
+Luckily thanks to Clojure and Clojurescript running on hosted platform, respectively the JVM and the JS engine, we can use the [Keycloak Java Adapter](http://www.keycloak.org/docs/3.2/securing_apps/topics/oidc/java/java-adapters.html) and the [Keycloak Jsvascript Adapter](http://www.keycloak.org/docs/3.2/securing_apps/topics/oidc/javascript-adapter.html).

 [OpenId Connect terminology](http://openid.net/specs/openid-connect-core-1_0.html#Terminology) is implemented by keycloak.

-Adapters are keycloak librairies in different technologies used for client to communicate with the keycloak servers.
-Luckily thanks to Clojure and Clojurescript running on hosted platform, respectively the JVM and the JS engine, we can use the [Keycloak Java Adapter]() and the [Keycloak Jsvascript Adapter]().

 # Installing and Configuring Keycloak
 You can use the [JBoss Keycloak docker image](https://hub.docker.com/r/jboss/keycloak/) `docker pull  jboss/keycloak-postgres:3.3.0.Final`